gscept/nebula-trifid/README.md

 - Smart pointers.
 - Messaging infrastructure.
 - Call stack information on assertions.
+- Code generation for flyweight classes such as messages and script hooks.
+- FourCC system which allows classes to be instantiated by name.

 # Rendering
 - OpenGL 4.
+- Custom shader language built on GLSL.
 - Particles.
 - Deferred rendering.
   * Physically based.